SCUBA Travel

 The first part of the book describes offshore life, the technicalities of offshore oil drilling and the history of diving.
 Did you know, for example, that diving bells were known in Greece in the 4th Century BC, and that the US Navy was experimenting with mixed gas diving in the 1920s?
 The second part is dedicated to the men who died - some of whom were friends of the author.
 Happily, the number of fatalities has decreased in recent years.

-North Sea Divers - A Requiem is available from Authors Online and Amazon.
+North Sea Divers - A Requiem is available from Amazon and the Book Depository.

 About the Author